telit/bravo-aws-expresslink/get-started-guide-bravo-aws.md

 1. plug the SIM card provided, which has (almost) global coverage.
 If you are willing to use a different SIM card please make sure your region/country supports LTE Cat.1 connectivity and SIM PIN is disabled
 2. connect the Bravo board to your PC
-3. connect the power supply (5-24VDC min 600mA)
+3. connect the power supply
 4. press and hold for 5 seconds the on/off button
 5. on Windows, take note of the com ports and make sure you connect to the first com port available.
 Please see https://www.telit.com/bravo-evk-download-zone/ doc: Telit_Bravo_Quick_Start_Guide section 3